 The community of Hoonah, with a year-round population of approximately 750, is located in the northern part of Chichagof Island.
-The vast majority of the island is pure, uninhabited Alaskan wilderness teeming with wildlife!
-The Ursus arctos, or brown bear, is the king of the forest, but Sitka black-tail deer, bald eagles, minks, martens, beavers, ducks, and sea birds thrive on the island and are frequently spotted on this tour.
+The vast majority of the island is made up of pure, uninhabited Alaskan wilderness teeming with wildlife!
+The Ursus arctos, or brown bear, is the king of the forest, but Sitka black-tail deer, bald eagles, minks, martens, beavers, ducks, and seabirds thrive on the island and are frequently spotted on this tour.

-This Alaskan wilderness and bear search tour is only offered May through September because those are the months afford the highest probability of seeing bears.
+This Alaskan wilderness and bear search tour is only offered May through September because those are the months that afford the highest probability of bear sightings.
 In late April and May, the bears are coming out of hibernation and looking for food.
 In June, the bears are mating and eating grasses on the tidal flats.
-Older males fight other males for dominance and mating rights with the females, who at times, are not receptive and force the male to give chase.
+Older males fight each other for dominance and mating rights with the females, who at times are not receptive and force the male to give chase.

 In July, the salmon start their migration from the ocean up the rivers and we find the bears feeding in coastal rivers and streams.
 In August and September, the salmon have made it further up the rivers to shallow streams where the bears chase them.

 Depending on the month and the weather, the wildlife can be found in different locations throughout the island.
 Your guide spends a lot of time in the forest and knows where to look.

 Join us as we search for these amazing creatures!